 After a surgery like LASIK, your eyes are going to be particularly sensitive and will need even more protection than normal.
 One of the recommendations after surgery is to stay out of the sun and wear sunglasses to protect your eyes from UV (ultraviolet) radiation for a few days.
 The sun is not the only form of light that you should protect your eyes from however, as screens also emit quite a bit of potentially damaging light.

 Other Screens Post LASIK

-When using a computer, tablet, smartphone, or playing video games, you may experience more eyestrain than normal, as you don't blink as much when focusing on the screen as you normally would.
+When using a computer, tablet, smartphone, or playing video games, you may experience more eyestrain than normal, as you do not blink as much when focusing on the screen as you normally would.
 This can cause your eyes to dry out.

 For the first week or two after LASIK, keep your eye drops handy and apply liberally when in front of the computer.
 Try to use the 20-20-20 rule as well.
 Every 20 minutes you spend looking at a computer, take a 20-second break to focus on something at least 20 feet away.
 Apply eye drops at this point too.
 This can give your eyes a chance to rest a bit before returning to the screen.

 In general, the American Refractive Surgery Council explains that you can mostly return to normal activity about 24 hours after a LASIK procedure, but you may want to minimize screen time for a bit longer.

 If you watch TV, get on your phone, or work on your computer too soon after LASIK, it is likely that you are going to dry your eyes out even more.
 Mayo Clinic publishes that LASIK surgery causes your eyes to stop producing as many tears as they normally do, and decreased tear production leads to dry eyes.
 This can persist for up to six months or so after a LASIK procedure.
 As a result, it is important to use eye drops regularly to keep the eyes moist to prevent irritation.